consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/formatter.md

 ```

 ## 15.3.
 Register the Formatter
-The `SimpleFormattingModelBuilder` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.formatter` extension point.
+The `SimpleFormattingModelBuilder` implementation is registered with the Consulo in the plugin configuration file using the `com.intellij.lang.formatter` extension point.

 ```xml
  <extensions defaultExtensionNs="com.intellij">